goofy2k/MIDI-sequencer/README.md

    OR

 5. **Append** (incoming) commands to a sequence queue with a timestamp, possibly adapted e.g. to fit it in a playing loop
-6. Sort the cue or create a sorted queue of commands in order of intended moment of execution (i.e. in order of the timestamps in this queue
+6. Insert messages from the input queue into a sequence.
+After completing this task the sequence is in order of intended moment of execution (i.e. in order of the timestamps in this queue).
+When e.g. recording in a loop, this involves conversion of the timestamp of receipt in a timestamp for execution.
+This conversion depends on implemetation of Task 1.

    OR